Tablet reviews: Features explained

 You can download apps from the Apple app store - which has the largest selection of apps available.

 Android OS - Aside from Apple, most tablet manufacturers, such as Samsung, Google and Amazon, use the Android operating system.
 Android has a confectionery theme to help name the operating system.
-The current version is called Jelly Bean 4.2, with previous versions named Ice Cream Sandwich and Honeycomb.
+The current version is called Lollipop, with previous versions named KitKat, Ice Cream Sandwich and Honeycomb.

 Manufacturers are able to tweak the Android system to suit their needs.
 For example, the Amazon tablets have restricted access to the Google Playstore, in order to tie you to the Amazon Kindle ebook system.